speechbrain/speechbrain/docs/source/installation.md

 # Quick installation

 SpeechBrain is constantly evolving.
+New features, tutorials, and documentation will appear over time.
+SpeechBrain can be installed via PyPI to rapidly use the standard library.
+Moreover,  a local installation can be used by those users that what to run experiments and modify/customize the toolkit.

+SpeechBrain supports both CPU and GPU computations.
+For most all the recipes, however, a GPU is necessary during training.
-Hence, new features, tutorials and documentation will appear through time.
-SpeechBrain allows users to install either via PyPI to rapidly use the standard library and a local install to further expand the features of the toolkit. **Please note that CUDA must be properly installed to use GPUs.**
+Please note that CUDA must be properly installed to use GPUs.

 ## Install via PyPI